Banking and Finance

 General Law, Ethics, and Regulation

-The Assistant General Counsel for General Law, Ethics and Regulation (GLER) supervises the Deputy Assistant General Counsel for General Law, the Deputy Assistant General Counsel for Ethics, the Senior Counsel for Regulatory Affairs, staff attorneys, support staff, and the Chief Counsels of the U.S. Mint, the Bureau of Engraving and Printing, and the Alcohol and Tobacco Tax and Trade Bureau.
+The Assistant General Counsel for General Law, Ethics and Regulation (GLER) supervises the Deputy Assistant General Counsel for General Law, the Deputy Assistant General Counsel for Ethics, the Senior Counsel for Regulatory Affairs, staff attorneys, support staff, and the Chief Counsels of the U.S. Mint and the Bureau of Engraving and Printing.

 The Office of the Assistant General Counsel (GLER) provides legal advice concerning a wide range of issues related to the internal management of the Department of the Treasury, government contracts, regulations, Departmental organization, appropriations, budget formulation and execution, disclosure, labor management relations, equal employment opportunity and personnel law.
 The Office also provides legal support to Treasury’s Office of D.C.
 Pensions.
 The office represents the Department in administrative litigation before the Merit Systems Protection Board, the Equal Employment Opportunity Commission, and the Federal Labor Relations Authority and it assists the Department of Justice in litigation before Federal district and appellate courts.

 The office is responsible for managing the Department's ethics program.
 In addition, the office is responsible for clearance of regulations issued by the Department, including tax regulations issued by the IRS.
 In this role, the office works with the Office of Information and Regulatory Affairs at the Office of Management and Budget and the Small Business Administration.
-In the area of disclosure law, the office provides legal guidance to the Department on Freedom of Information Act and Privacy Act requests and on document requests from Congress.
+In the area of disclosure law, the office provides legal guidance to the Department on Freedom of Information Act and Privacy Act requests.

 The Office of the Assistant General Counsel for International Affairs (IA), which includes the Assistant General Counsel for International Affairs, a deputy, staff attorneys, and support staff, principally advises the Under Secretary for International Affairs and the Assistant Secretaries for International Affairs.